wemsteral/student-directory/README.md

 ```
 # Student Directory #

-The student directory script allows you to manage the list of students enrolled at the Academy.
+The student directory script allows you to manage the list of students enrolled
+at The Academy.

 ## How to use ##